Fix Captions and On-Screen Text

 Click Text in the left toolbar.

-The Text panel opens showing Add Text Overlay, Text Overlays, and Autocaptions.
+The panel shows Add Text Overlay, Text Overlays, and Autocaptions.

 2. Fix a text overlay

-Use Font Family and Font Size to change the typeface and size.
-Use the color pickers to adjust the text and outline colors.
-Click a text clip in the timeline to apply your changes to that clip, or click Add Text Overlay to create a new one.
+Set Font Family and Font Size, and adjust the text and outline colors with the pickers.
+Select a text clip in the timeline to restyle it, or click Add Text Overlay for a new one.

 3. Fix autocaption style

-Use Font Family, Font Size, and the color controls to make captions readable over the video.
+Use the same Font Family, Font Size, and color controls to keep captions legible over the footage.

 If something blocks you